katrintirok/rccpii-shinyapp/README.md

 This app summarises the impact of the Capacity Development Initiative within RCCPII in terms of activities that have taken place and the beneficiaries of the initiative.
 The app can be used to explore activities and beneficiaries on a map and to draw plots with different combinations of categories.
 These plots can be downloaded for inclusion in presentations or reports.

 ## Licensing
-This app up is published under the MIT license.
+This app is published under the MIT license.